chainwikinet/wikijs-farm-content/home.md

 Yield farming can offer high interest rates, but it is becoming hard for smaller farmers to access:

-:lemon: Gas costs is going higher because of booming ETH price and Defi applications.
+:lemon: Gas costs is going higher because of booming ETH price and DEFI applications.

 :carrot: Moving between farming opportunities and compound yields is becoming prohibitively expensive.